 For the pork:

-- 2 pork tenderloins (1 lb each, room temperature)
+- 2 pork tenderloins (1 lb each, room temperature for even cooking)

 For serving:

-- 2 tbsp sesame seeds (toasted for extra flavor)
+- 2 tbsp sesame seeds (toasted for nutty flavor and crunch)

 Step 1: Prepare the Marinade and Marinate the Pork